 Should I take the PA-CAT exam?

-If the programs you’re applying to don’t require or recommend the PA-CAT exam, you can still take it as a self-assessment tool or to increase your core subject knowledge.
+If the programs you’re applying to require it, absolutely!
+Otherwise, you can consider taking it as a self-assessment tool or to increase your core subject knowledge.

 How can I prepare for the PA-CAT exam?